0 hidden charges. 0 forex

 • Fairly decent rewards on your spends

-These credit cards offer rewards for every rupee you spend on eligible transactions and purchases.
-For instance, you may earn 2 reward points for every Rs.
-100 spent online shopping.
-The rewards points accumulated can then be redeemed to purchase products or services from a pre-existing catalogue curated by the card issuer.
-So, you can earn even as you spend.
+These credit cards offer rewards for eligible transactions, such as earning 2 reward points for every Rs.
+100 spent online.
+Points can be redeemed for products or services from a curated catalogue.
+Earn while you spend.

 • Reward points on eligible spends